 The price of crates resets weekly

-Crates are the only progression in the game at the current time.
-They can be bought with points earned by playing and reward only cosmetic items which can be useful from a gameplay perspective as a potentially better way to camouflage within the environment.
-Crates become increasingly more expensive with each purchase, but you shouldn’t worry about not affording them because the prices resets every Monday.
-This restriction was put in place as a way to control the game’s economy because, like some of you already know, Battlegrounds has implemented the Steam’s Community Market where everyone can sell their cosmetics as long as they aren’t the default ones.
+Crates are the only progression system in the game at the current time.
+They can be bought with Battle Points (BP) which are earned by playing and reward only cosmetic items which have a limited use from the gameplay perspective as a potentially better way to camouflage within the environment.
+Crates become increasingly more expensive with each purchase, but you shouldn’t worry about not affording them because the prices reset every Monday.
+This restriction was put in place as a way to control Steam’s market economy.
+Playerunknown’s Battlegrounds has implemented Steam’s Community Market where everyone can sell the cosmetic items that don’t come by default with the game

 No match of Playerunknown’s Battlegrounds is the same, this game is all about adapting to new situations.
 But you can always learn from mistakes, either yours or those of the other players, and apply that knowledge for better outcomes.
 This is what the list above is all about, some of the knowledge I gained by spending an extensive amount of time in this game during its closed beta weekends.
 Me and my gaming buddies have come up with a lot of new tactics and learned a ton of tricks, some of which can’t be put in such an article and have to be learned through a trial and error process.
 Give this game a bit of time as it can be overwhelmingly hard at the beginning.